 Brushes: Brushes are housed in the brush holder and connected to the end cover.
 It is made up of Carbon for small DC machine.
-For large DC machine, electrographite is used to make brushes.
-A spring keeps the brushes pressed on the commutator surface.
+For large DC machine, electrographite is used to make

 Figure 3.1.1 Construction of DC Motor